glotzerlab/hoomd-benchmarks/README.md

 Each benchmark directory **requires**:

-1. A `project.py` file that executes the benchmark
+1. An `operations.py` file that defines the operations for that benchmark
 2. A `README.md` file that describes the benchmark and cites the relevant research paper.
 3. An image showing off the research.